Packetizer Logo

 But, not everything is perfect.
 What we discovered was that there were some organizations that considered Amazon's EC2 service as a source of spam and our IP address was blacklisted.
 Most of the organizations were reasonable and unblocked our assigned mail server address.
 Unfortunately, we were unsuccessful at convincing some organizations to unblock our address.
 They would argue that Amazon's cloud service uses dynamically assigned IP addresses and I could only counter the argument with the fact that we have a statically assigned address.
 Unfortunately, they would not listen to reason.

 Fortunately, we have not really encountered significant problems with messages being blocked by those organizations.
 It has happened a few times, but I can report that the Amazon EC2 service has been a great platform for operating Packetizer's mail services, including our public mailing lists.
+If you have not experienced Amazon EC2, I would invite you to check it out.
+It truly changes the way Internet applications and services will be deployed in the future.

 Click here to view the main blog page.